is now available! Read about the new features and fixes from November.

 Common package abbreviations

-The Python extension adds the following refactoring functionalities: Extract Variable, Extract Method and Rename Module.
-It also supports extensions that implement additional refactoring features such as Sort Imports.
+The Python extension adds the following refactoring functionalities via the Pylance extension: Extract Variable, Extract Method, Rename Module, Move Symbol and Implement All Inherited Abstract Classes.
+It also supports extensions that implement additional refactoring features, such as Sort Imports.

 Extract Variable